joshgerdes/jekyll-uno/_drafts/setup-azure-cloud-shell.md

 The Azure Cloud Shell is very easy to set up and get going, but in this article, I will show you the additional configuration options you have available, such as selecting your own storage account, region and resource group to conform to any naming policies and preferences you may have.

+By default, CloudShell creates a new Resource Group, Storage account, Fileshare in the Southeast Asia region.

 ### To set up Azure Cloud Shell

 1. Navigate to the [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure - Portal")